I met Jac Holzman the same day I met Bill Gates, but Jac made a much bigger impression, and he’s been my friend and mentor ever since.

 Jac Holzman is a living legend.
 He founded Elektra Records in 1950.
 (Yeah!
 1950!
 Let that soak in a minute.
 That’s years before rock music was even invented!)
 He signed artists like The Doors, Carly Simon, Harry Chapin, and Judy Collins to their first record deal.
 In 1964, he founded the amazing Nonesuch Records, too.

-About 10 years ago, a mutual friend (the brilliant Michael Nash) said Jac wanted to meet me, so we set a lunch date a couple weeks in advance, because I wanted to read his autobiography first.
+Back in 2005, a mutual friend said Jac wanted to meet me, so we set a lunch date a couple weeks in advance, because I wanted to read his autobiography first.

 I was deep in the middle of running CD Baby.
 Business was booming almost out of control.
 It was a little lonely, because all my friends are musicians but the stuff I was going through — trying to lead a company of 85 employees and thousands of clients — was something that none of my friends could relate to.

 But when I read Jac’s book, it was like I had been walking a mountain path alone, then came upon a cabin with the diaries of someone who had walked that track 50 years earlier.